Finding new ways to measure the unobservable

 WHAT DOES A MEASUREMENT SCIENTIST DO?

-Measurement scientists use analytics and statistics to develop professional competency assessments.
+Measurement scientists use research and analytics to develop professional competency assessments.

 I love using data for good.
 I find that rewarding.